 By: Morgan Smith (@muvamorgs)

 Being in college and low on funds, I learned to “make do with what I have”.
 Halloween costumes sold at stores are kind of expensive, typically running from $30 to almost $80 in some cases.
 Creating your own costume is honestly cheaper and more fun than buying one already put together for you because you get to add your own flare and creativity.
 DIY costumes have grown in popularity over the years as people have been going ALL types of extremes to achieve the looks of their favorite characters, memes, and celebrities!
 I noticed that Rihanna and Lil’ Kim’s looks over the years appear the most on the streets during Halloween because they have carry such huge influences in the fashion industry.
 Kim and Rih have given us such daringly sexy looks that have always turned heads and stuck in our minds which is why they are labeled as fashion icons.
-Each year, everyone goes all out every year trying to mimic their most iconic looks.
+Each year, everyone goes all out trying to mimic their most iconic looks.
 Let’s get into this year’s best recreations!

 Ann Wynn (@ann.wynn) as Kim modeling for Baby Phat Lingerie in 2000